 Plus I miss a few Chrome UI features that just streamline common actions:

 When clicking on the search bar, if you have a URL in the clipboard, Chrome offers to load that URL.
 (This is particularly helpful for opening email links in private mode.)
+(Firefox does this too now.)

 Auto-fill an entire address form at once